IgorDuino/telegram-bot-template/readme.md

   dialogs
 * ☁️ Webhook and long polling with local Bot API server support
 * 🎨 Beautiful and informative colored logs
-* 🛠 Throttling and db middlewares by default
+* 🛠 Throttling and database middlewares by default
 * 📝 Changing UI commands
 * 👨🏻‍💻 Owner filter
 * ℹ️ Demo usage of dialogs and inline queries
+* 🔥 And much more coming!

 ## Usage